ryandhasgit/Comedy/Headlines/Moved.md

 i wish i could go back and tell my younger self it gets dumber

 your overpriced coffee and overpriced breakfast sandwich are adjusted for inflation of your waistline

+our local yet humble newspaper is instituting a salary cap

+please tap on the glass, it scares the fish and honestly, fuck ‘em